canonical/github-runner-operator/docs/how-to-guides/contributing.md

 ## Canonical Contributor Agreement

-Canonical welcomes contributions to the Indico Operator.
+Canonical welcomes contributions to the GitHub runner Operator.
 Please check out our [contributor agreement](https://ubuntu.com/legal/contributors) if you're interested in contributing to the solution.